September 17, 2025 (5mo ago) — last updated March 2, 2026 (Today)

 Q: What are the first steps I can take today?

-A: Start with self-awareness (meditation or journaling), clarify your values, and take small actions that reflect those values.
+A: Start with self-awareness (meditation or journaling), clarify your values, and take one small action that reflects those values.

 Q: How do I know I’m making progress?